 How long do Toy Poodles live?

-A small sample of Toy Poodle owners in the UK who were willing to complete a survey for the Kennel Club including details of how their pets had died (20 dogs in total) found that the average lifespan of those Toy Poodles had been 14 years and eight months.
+A small sample of Toy Poodle owners in the UK who were willing to complete a survey for the Kennel Club including details of how their pets had died (20 dogs in total), found that the average lifespan of those Toy Poodles had been 14 years and eight months.

 And pleasingly, the leading cause of death when the time came was simple old age.

-Toy Poodle breeders
+Rescuing a Toy Poodle